and Awards 2014:

 Award-winning novel.
 This event is free and open to the public.

-intimately about what was said (or left unsaid) in the large groups, and to
+intimately about what was said (or left unsaid) in the day's discussion, and

-spend some small-group time with our guests of honor.
-Location: TBA.
+spend some small-group time with our special guests.
+Location: Wherever you prefer!

 Sunday, June 15